 Health-care professionals are taking important steps to improve safety considering COVID-19.
-New requirements from governments or trade groups may call for personal protective equipment (PPE).

 Most practitioners are being required to limit the number of in person visits and make modifications to their processes and physical workspaces, including the use of personal protective equipment.